If you can see this check that

 The nice thing about this architecture is the reliability and self-managing

 factors which is has.
-Machines can go down, GUEST or HOST machines can crash,
+Machines can go down, guest or node machines can crash,

-networks can fail, but the system (should) regenerate itself over time.
+networks can fail, but the system (should) regenerate itself quickly.
 It

 is self monitoring, and problems can usually be detected within a minute